-The above is a true statement of facts as whinemed by me.
-ELLEN M. SHITH, of Bellevue, Obio.
+The above is a true statement of facts as witnessed by me.

-MESBLARE, writing on the 16th of December, mys:-

-"I am better now.
-Thanks to Mrs. Robinson and her spirit guides.
-I am visited daily by them, and so plainly does Mr. Bliss [a spirit, and one of the issders of Mrs. Robinson's band,] show himself that a grand-child of the lard that I am scoping with, only nine years old, as well as myself, often sees him."
+ELLEN M. Sattra, of Bellevue, Onto.
+MEA BLAIR, writing on the 16th of December, says:-"I am better now.
+Thanks to Mrs. Robinson and her agirit guides.
+I am visited daily by them, and so pisinty does Mr. Ribinson and her agirit guides.
+I am visited daily by them, and so pisinty does Mr. Ribinson to band, I have a print, and one of the isselers of Mrs. Robinson's band, above himself that a grand child of the lady that I am stopping with, only nine-years old, as well so mywelf, often seen him.

-Norz.-While it is a fact that spirits do go to each patient and infuse their life element into such patients.
-In the still hours of night, when the sick person and all nature is in a negative condition, yet such spirits can not materialize and make themselves known to the external senses of the patient index he or shuft is mediumlistic to some digree, for general materializations.
+Norz.-While it is a fact that spirits-do go to each patient and infuse their life siemage i not such policints, in the still hours of night, when the sick person and all nature is in a negutice condition, yet such spirits can not materialize and make litemacives known to like external senses of the patient, unless he or she's mediumistic to some degree, for general materialization.